RAND0M

 What is Random Actor?

-Random Actor is an innovative software tool initiated by Clay Hopper and James Grady at Boston University, aimed at revolutionizing interactive media design.
-This groundbreaking solution enables users, including theatrical designers, artists, and more, to create dynamic, immersive media environments without the need for extensive coding expertise.
-By incorporating computational vision, projection mapping, MIDI control, and machine learning into a user-friendly interface, Random Actor democratizes interactive design, making it accessible to a wide range of industries from theater to corporate events and gaming therapy models.
+Random Actor is an interdisciplinary project created by Clay Hopper and James Grady at Boston University, exploring new possibilities for interactive media, performance, and design.
+The project enables artists, designers, and performers to create dynamic, immersive environments without requiring extensive coding expertise.
+By incorporating computational vision, projection mapping, MIDI control, and machine learning into an accessible system, Random Actor expands interactive design across contexts ranging from theater to installation and education.

 READ MORE